 In the Edible Garden you will find a nice variety of vegetables, herbs, and fruits.
 There is a cover crop of strawberries under the espalier apple trees that are pruned to demonstrate gardening for small spaces.
 The trellis is used for vertical growing and the grape arbor features juicing and table grapes.

-An Oriental Garden adorns the east side of the Education Building.
+An Asian Garden adorns the east side of the Education Building.
 It is a very popular place to take wedding and family pictures.
 In this garden you will find an attractive wooden bridge that crosses a dry riverbed and leads to a garden of ground covers, Japanese maples, and a flowering cherry tree.
 A pagoda, floating wooden walkways, and a tea hut are also found in this small garden.